canuckkat/chewodex/_recipes/simple-gluten-free-soda-bread.md

 4. Allow the cooker to naturally release the pressure before removing the loaf.
 Bread internal temporature should be around 180-190&deg;F.

-5. Brown the top if you like either in the oven or with the air fryer lid at 400&deg;F for about 20 minutes.
+5. Brown the top if you like either in the oven or with the air fryer lid at 400&deg;F for 10-20 minutes.
 Cool the loaf out onto a wire rack.